2 years ago

 Plastics are mostly manufactured materials derived from crude oil.
 They are lightweight, inexpensive to produce and have many different structures and uses.
 Most plastics have one thing in common; they are durable, and it is difficult for microorganisms to break them down.
 This is an advantage to the user.
 But it is a disaster for the environment and a potential threat to human health.

 Over time plastics disintegrate into smaller and smaller pieces.
-Microplastics are pieces of plastic less than 5 mm in size that are found in the environment (1).
+Microplastics are pieces of plastic less than 5 mm in size that is found in the environment (1).
 They are insoluble in water and may take decades or centuries to break down.

-Microplastics arise following the environmental disintegration of plastics, or are intentionally produced (2).
+Microplastics arise following the environmental disintegration of plastics or are intentionally produced (2).
 Examples of the latter include microfibres used to make synthetic textiles, microbeads used in toothpaste and face creams, infill material for artificial turf, and nurdles – small plastic pellets that are the raw material for manufacturing many plastic products.

-Microplastics are found all over the globe from the deep-sea ocean bed to the snow of Mt Everest (3).
-They are present in oceans, rivers and lakes, in agricultural soils, in the air we breathe, products we use, the water we drink and in the food we eat.
+Microplastics are found all over the globe, from the deep-sea ocean bed to the snow of Mt Everest (3).
+They are present in oceans, rivers and lakes, in agricultural soils, in the air we breathe, in products we use, the water we drink and in the food we eat.
 They have been detected in sugar, salt, honey, beer and a variety of seafood (2).
 And they are found in our own guts and stools (4).

-Nanoplastics – microplastics less than 1000 nanometres (less than 10-3 mm) – have been detected in animal organs including the brains of fish and the liver of mice (5).
+Nanoplastics – microplastics less than 1000 nanometres (less than 10-3 mm) – have been detected in animal organs, including the brains of fish and the liver of mice (5).
 They have also been found in human tissues, including the placenta (6).